Skip to content

 About

-In 2008 a group of these Manitoba Educators attended the World Forum NACC (Nature Action Collaborative for Children) conference at Arbor Day Farm in Nebraska, where they met with Nature educators from all over the world to discuss their own observations, challenges and victories.
-The Manitoba educators returned energized and inspired; ready to plan the very first Manitoba Nature Summit.
+In 2008 several Manitoba Educators attended the World Forum Nature Action Collaborative for Children conference at Arbor Day Farm in Nebraska, where they met with nature educators from all over the world to discuss their observations, challenges and victories.
+One of these Educators returned wondering why getting children outside was not just a problem in Manitoba, it was a worldwide concern.
+A call out to Educators in Manitoba was made and an agreement was made to plan the very first Manitoba Nature Summit in 2010.

-The first Nature Summit was held September 10, 11, and 12, 2010 at Camp Manitou.
-It was a weekend full of interactive workshops and events designed to educate and connect attendees with their sense of wonder around the natural environment.
-There were opportunities for delegates to mingle and learn about others that are doing similar work.
-In response to the overwhelming positive feedback from Summit 2010, a second Nature Summit was held September 14-16, 2012.
-Followed by Summit’s in 2014, 2016, 2018, 2022, and 2024.
-At the end of each Summit, attendees are provided with a short survey asked if they found the keynotes and workshops relevant and helpful for their job, how satisfied they are with logistics such as accommodations, food, venue, activities, and their chosen workshops.
+The first Nature Summit was held September 10th to 12th, 2010 at Camp Manitou, in Headingly, Manitoba.
+It was a weekend full of interactive workshops and events designed to educate and connect attendees with their sense of wonder about the natural environment.
+There were opportunities for delegates to mingle and learn from others that are doing similar work and how to take this back to the children with whom the participants worked.
+In response to the overwhelming positive feedback from the debut of Summit 2010, a second Summit was held in 2012 and subsequently bi-annually to the present.
+At the end of each Summit, attendees are provided with a short survey for their feedback and recommendations for future opportunities.
+There is never a shortage of proposals and words of praise.

 Comments are closed.